truong92cdv/lfsr/README.md

 ![OpenLane flow](./images/4_openlane_1.png)

+Opps!
 Your first run will not success.
 You will got some WARNINGs and ERRORs

 ```sh
 [STEP 3]